sibradzic/upp/README.md

 known as "soft" PowerPlay table.
 On Linux, the PowerPlay table is by default found at: `/sys/class/drm/card0/device/pp_table`.

+This tool does very minimal interpretation of actual PowerPlay table values.
+By design, it is mostly up to the user to do such thing.

 Alternatively, one can use this tool to get PowerPlay data by:

 * Extracting PowerPlay table from Video ROM image (see extract command)